-The Syria Campaign has two levels of governance that guide work and campaigns, maximise our impact and ensure that the voices of Syrians are foremost in everything we do.
+The Syria Campaign has two levels of governance that guide work and campaigns, maximise our impact and ensure that Syrians drive everything we do.
 These are:

-- The Governing Board, who are legally responsible for the company and oversee strategy and finance for The Syria Campaign.
+The Governing Board, who are legally responsible for the organisation and oversee strategy and finance for The Syria Campaign.